Amy Leach (theatre director)

 Amy Leach (born 14 April 1981) is a British theatre director.

-Amy is Deputy Artistic Director of Leeds Playhouse and a passionate advocate for and champion of creatively accessible theatre.
+She was first Associate Director (2017–2022) and then Deputy Artistic Director (2022–2025) of Leeds Playhouse.
+She is an Olivier Award-nominated and UK Theatre Award-winning director, recognized for her commitment to creatively accessible theatre.

 Early life and career

-Amy Leach grew up in Darwen, Lancashire and attended the youth theatre at the Bolton Octagon Theatre.
-On graduating from Durham University, she co-founded the award winning theatre company for young people, en masse, with playwright and composer Oliver Birch. en masse toured nationally and internationally between 2003 & 2011.
+Leach grew up in Darwen, Lancashire.
+As a teenager, she attended the youth theatre at the Bolton Octagon Theatre.
+On graduating from Durham University, she co-founded the theatre company for young people, en masse, with playwright and composer Oliver Birch.

-For en masse, she directed and produced UK tours of Spaceship ’87, The Echo Chamber (Fringe First Winner 2003), The Ignatius Trail (Fringe First Winner 2004), The Shelter, The Iceberg and We All Fall Down, as well as directing The Wonderful Wizard of Oz in co-production with the Dukes Theatre, Lancaster.
+en masse toured nationally and internationally between 2003 and 2011.
+For that company, Leach directed and produced UK tours of Spaceship ’87, The Echo Chamber, The Ignatius Trail, The Shelter, The Iceberg, We All Fall Down and The Wonderful Wizard of Oz, a co-production with the Dukes Theatre, Lancaster.

-Career

-Amy is a passionate advocate for and champion of creatively accessible theatre.
+Later career

+Leach directed Animal Farm, a co-production with Leeds Playhouse, Theatre Royal Stratford East and Nottingham Playhouse which was nominated for Best Production in Affiliate Theatre at the Olivier Awards 2025 and won Best Play Revival at the UK Theatre Awards 2025.

-Her directing credits include The Olivier Award Nominated production of Animal Farm (2025), Mr Snow, Lord of the Flies, Macbeth, Don't You Know It's Going To Be Alright, There Are No Beginnings, Hamlet, A Christmas Carol, Road, Talking Heads, Queen of Chapeltown, Romeo & Juliet, Kes & The Night Before Christmas for Leeds Playhouse (formerly West Yorkshire Playhouse); Oliver Twist for Leeds Playhouse and Ramps on the Moon which can currently be viewed on NT at Home; A Christmas Carol for Hull Truck and Hull City of Culture;
+At Leeds Playhouse (formerly West Yorkshire Playhouse) Leach has directed Mr Snow, Lord of the Flies, Macbeth, Don't You Know It's Going to Be Alright, There Are No Beginnings, Hamlet, A Christmas Carol, Road, Talking Heads, Queen of Chapeltown, Romeo & Juliet, Kes & The Night Before Christmas.
+Her production of Oliver Twist for Leeds Playhouse and Ramps on the Moon was recorded for NT at Home.
+Leach has also directed work at a range of UK theatres including Hull Truck, Sherman Theatre Cardiff and Royal Exchange Theatre Manchester.